rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 </figure>

 This code contains a lot of information, so let’s go over it bit by bit.
-To obtain user input and then print the result as output, we need to import the `io` (input/output) library from the standard library (which is known as `std`):
+To obtain user input and then print the result as output, we need to bring the `io` (input/output) library into scope.
+The `io` library comes from the standard library (which is known as `std`):

 ```rust,ignore
 use std::io;
 ```

-By default, Rust imports only a few types into every program in [the *prelude*][prelude]<!-- ignore -->.
-If a type you want to use isn’t in the prelude, you have to import that type into your program explicitly with a `use` statement.
+By default, Rust brings only a few types into the scope of every program in [the *prelude*][prelude]<!-- ignore -->.
+If a type you want to use isn’t in the prelude, you have to bring that type into scope explicitly with a `use` statement.
 Using the `std::io` library provides you with a number of useful `io`-related features, including the functionality to accept user input.